-I. INTRODUCTION
+I. Introduction

 The growth in executive pay over the past decade has increased the attention given to the subject of executive compensation.
-There is now a heated debate about the quality of the pay-setting process in publicly traded companies and the compensation arrangements that it produces (see, for example, Bebchuk and Fried, 2003, 2004; Hall and Murphy, 2003; Jensen et al., 2004).
-This paper seeks to contribute to the ongoing assessment of the executive-pay landscape by examining, both empirically and theoretically, the growth of pay during the period 1993-2003.
+There is now a heated debate about the quality of the pay setting process in publicly traded companies and the compensation arrangements that it produces (see, e.g., Bebchuk and Fried (2003, 2004), Hall and Murphy (2003), Jensen, Murphy, and Wruck (2004)).
+This paper seeks to contribute to the ongoing assessment of the executive pay landscape by examining, both empirically and theoretically, the growth of pay during the period 1993-2003.